-In this post, we’ll show how you can set up a simple email workflow that can help convert more of those leads into customers over time.
+Read on to learn how to set up a simple email workflow that can help convert more of those leads into customers over time.

 How email can help convert leads into customers

-For illustration sake, let’s imagine you sell carpet cleaning services.
+For illustration’s sake, let’s imagine you sell carpet cleaning services.

-You get 15-20 people submit that form every week, and the people in your sales team get back to every one of those enquiries with quotes based on the information they submitted.
+You get 15-20 people who submit that form every week, and the people in your sales team get back to every one of those inquiries with quotes based on the information they submitted.